foreachthing/Slic3rConfigPrettyPrint/README.md

 # Slic3rConfigPrettyPrint
-Prints the a Configuration-Report of a GCode File sliced with Slic3r
+Prints the a Configuration-Report of a GCode File sliced with Slic3r.

 ## REQUIRED
-pdflatex (tested with TexLive 2018 and MikTex 2.9) or similar.
+pdflatex or similar.
 Make adjustments in the script accordingly:
 ```
 def runLaTeX():
  ...
     cmd = [ 'pdflatex', '-output-directory', dir_path2, '-interaction=nonstopmode', texfile]
  ...
 ```

+Tested with
+* Windows 7 (x64)
+* Windows 8.1 (x64)
+* Ubunut 16.04 LTS
+* TexLive 2018
+* MikTex 2.9

 ## Usage
 Just run the script with your GCode-file as first parameter.
 I.e. `PROG mySlicedFile.gcode`